 - Any fees or charges that are required for manuscript processing and/or publishing materials in the journal are clearly stated in a place before authors begin preparing their manuscript for submission

 The list of authors should include anyone who has significantly contributed to the writing of the article.
 Relative scientific or professional influences of contributors should be considered while specifying principal authorship, authorship order, and other publication credits.
 In multiple-authored articles which are derived from a student’s dissertation or thesis, normally the name of the student is listed as the principal author.
-In accordance with the COPE guidelines, GSP allows the authors to correct authorship/correspondence within a submitted/ accepted manuscript before publication, based on valid reason.
+GSP allows the authors to correct authorship/correspondence within a submitted/ accepted manuscript before publication, based on valid reason.
 All authors – including those to be added or removed – must agree to any proposed change.
 Contact the Editorial office of the Journal to request a change to the author list.
 A fully completed and signed form is needed to change the authorship.

 The International Committee of Medical Journal Editors Recommendations for Conducting, Reporting, Editing, and Publication of Scholarly Work in Medical Journals (ICMJE Recommendations 2013) recommends that authorship should be based on the following four criteria: